EricaLedezma/Kickstarter-Analysis/README.md

 ## Overview of Project

-### Purpose of this analysis is to see how other Kickstarter campaigns in the "play" subcategory fared in relation to the launch date and funding goals.
+### Purpose of this analysis is to see how Kickstarter campaigns in the "play" subcategory fared in relation to the launch date and funding goals.

 ## Analysis and Challenges